chuckstack/chuckstack.github.io/src-ls/terminology.md

 ## Tenant

-A tenant is a group of one or more [entities](./terminology.md#entity).
-There are times when a single organization manages completely disparate entities.
-When these entities do not share any aspect of their businesses, the organization will create the different entities in separate tenants.
+A Tenant is a chuck-stack domain term that refers to a group of one or more [Entities](./terminology.md#entity).
+There are times when a single organization manages completely disparate Entities.
+When these entities do not share any purpose, processes or data, the organization will create the different Entities in separate Tenants.

 The chuck-stack is multi-tenant software without being multi-tenant SaaS.
-A single instance of the chuck-stack can support multiple tenants; however, there is no reason for us to try and create a single, monolithic service trying to cater all organizations in the world.
+A single instance of the chuck-stack can support multiple Tenants; however, there is no reason for us to try and create a single, monolithic service trying to cater all organizations in the world.
 Monolithic SaaS service carry inherent risks that make them susceptible to data breaches and cross-contamination.

-Our goal is to use well tested and commonly understood networking services to create isolated tenants of the chuck-stack.
+Our goal is to use well tested and commonly understood networking services to create isolated instances of the chuck-stack.